 Comparison of the isomeric forms of PFAS in environmental samples with commercials products may yield insights to the manufacturing origins (Benskin et al., 2010).
 Chen et al. (2015) used an isomer profiling technique to calculate the relative contributions of various industrial origins for PFOA in a Chinese river.
 The outcome indicated that the major source was electrochemical fluorination (ECF) (55%), followed by linear telomerisation (41%) and isopropyl telomerisation (4%).
+In a similar way Wang et al (2016) could conclude significant contributions from ECF PFOA in 8 of 19 Chinese rivers measured, with the highest br-PFOA fraction close to technical products (26%).

-Another field of research is to what extent the isomeric composition in e.g. water reflects the transformation of precursors, and the possibility that branched forms are more prone in this regard (Benskin et al, 2010).
+Precursors are compounds, both known and unknown, which have the potential to form PFCA and PFSA at degradation.
+Thus these substances are of interest both for present and future exposure of humans and biota.
+A new field of research is to what extent the isomeric composition in e.g. water reflects the transformation of precursors, and the possibility that branched forms are more prone in this regard (Benskin et al, 2010).

 Leaching tests of sediments showed that the fraction of n-PFOS in the leachate was much higher than in the water in the field (Chen et al., 2015).
-The difference between the leaching and field results suggested that PFOS precursors could make a contribution to the linear/branched ratio of PFOS in the natural system.
+The difference between the leaching and field results suggested that PFOS precursors (PreFOS) could make a contribution to the linear/branched ratio of PFOS in the natural system.
 A similar observation was made by Kärrman et al (2011) where PFOS in soil in the source area contained less linear PFOS (63%) than could be expected from ECF products.

-Benskin et al (2011) used the absence of branched perflourinated carboxylic acids (PFCA) as one line of evidence that the compounds observed (PFOA and longer homologues) originated from oxidation of above all FTOH rather direct transport (vapour phase and particles) of PFCAs.
+Benskin et al (2011) used the absence of branched perflourinated carboxylic acids (PFCA) as one line of evidence that the compounds observed (PFOA and longer homologues) originated from oxidation of above all FTOH rather than direct transport (vapour phase and particles) of PFCAs.